 At this point you want to have the bar close by your shins (about 2 inches from the bar is good).
 Just like with the standard deadlift, it is best to use a reverse grip for this style of the deadlift as well.
 Grip the bar with your arms just slightly out wider than your thighs.
 Again, if your grip strength is weak, you can use straps to ensure a better contact and grip with the bar.

 You want to make sure that your head follows your body.
 It is ok to look up slightly but for the most part you want to make sure your entire spine is in a neutral position.
 The weight should be on your heels.
 This will make sure you hit your hamstrings and glutes.
-The name is obviously the stiff-leg deadlift; however, it is best to keep your knees just slightly bent throughout the movement.
+The name is obviously the stiff-legged deadlift; however, it is best to keep your knees just slightly bent throughout the movement.

 Now for the lift portion of the movement.
 As you bring the weight off of the floor, you should be bringing the weight up using your hamstrings.
 It should feel as if you are driving your hips forward.
 Make sure that your shoulders and hips are ascending together, if they aren't then you know you are using more of your lower back rather than your hamstrings.